aliismayilov/blog/_posts/2014-05-05-visual-identity.md

 I was looking for something minimal and pure CSS.
 Here it is, I am using [Pure](http://purecss.io/) by Yahoo!
 I grabbed their [blog layout](http://purecss.io/layouts/) and now I am good to go.

 Second, more important thing was to make a favicon.
-Say hi to the up left!
+Say hi to the upper left!